greenelab/deep-review/all-sections.md

 Alternatively, imagine that a deep neural network is provided with clinical test results gleaned from electronic health records.
-Because physicians may order certain tests based on the diagnosis that they suspect a patient has, a deep neural network may learn to "diagnose" patients simply based on the tests that are ordered.
-For some objective function this may offer good performance (i.e. predicting an ICD code), even though it does not provide insight into the underlying disease beyond physician activity.
+Because physicians may order certain tests based on their suspected diagnosis, a deep neural network may learn to "diagnose" patients simply based on the tests that are ordered.
+For some objective functions, such as predicting an International Classification of Diseases (ICD) code, this may offer good performance even though it does not provide insight into the underlying disease beyond physician activity.
 This challenge is not unique to deep learning approaches; however, it is important for practitioners to be aware of these challenges and the possibility in this domain of constructing highly